 Keeping our tiny tots warm and toasty with this beautiful beginner crochet baby blanket.
-Designed by the brilliant Kate Eastwood, learn how to crochet a blanket for baby with this dreamy project that will put the stars in their eyes!
+Designed by the brilliant Kate Eastwood, this easy crochet baby blanket is dreamy project that will put the stars in their eyes!
 It's the perfect size to throw over the top of a baby car seat or pushchair.
 It can also be made slightly bigger for a cot or crib.
 The perfect handmade baby shower gift!
+Follow along with our tutorial to learn how to crochet a baby blanket.

 The blanket is worked in simple Double Crochet (DC) and the stars are hooked up separately and stitched on to the finished blanket, making this a beautiful and totally unique handmade accessory!